Passing the Baton: High Throughput Distributed Disk-Based Vector Search with BatANN: Abstract

 \section{Abstract}

 Vector search underpins modern information-retrieval systems, including retrieval-augmented generation (RAG) pipelines and search engines over unstructured text and images.
 As datasets scale to billions of vectors, disk-based vector search has emerged as a practical solution.
-However, looking to the future, we need to anticipate datasets too large for any single server.
+However, looking to the future, we must anticipate datasets too large for any single server and throughput demands that exceed the limits of locally attached SSDs.
 We present \name{}, a distributed disk-based approximate nearest neighbor (ANN) system that retains the logarithmic search efficiency of a single global graph while achieving near-linear throughput scaling in the number of servers.
 Our core innovation is that when accessing a neighborhood which is stored on another machine, we send the full state of the query to the other machine to continue executing there for improved locality.
-On 100M- and 1B-point datasets at 0.95 recall using 10 servers, \name{} achieves \textbf{6.21--6.49$\times$} and \textbf{2.5--5.10$\times$} the throughput of the scatter--gather baseline, respectively, while maintaining mean latency below \textbf{6 ms}.
-Moreover, we get these results on standard TCP.
+On 1B-point datasets at 0.95 recall using 10 servers, \name{} achieves \textbf{3.5--5.59$\times$} the throughput of the natural scatter--gather baseline and \textbf{1.44-2.09$\times$} the throughput of DistributedANN, while maintaining mean latency below \textbf{3 ms}.
+Moreover, these results are achieved on a commodity network with standard TCP.
 To our knowledge, \name{} is the first open-source distributed disk-based vector search system to operate over a single global graph.

 \begingroup \textbf{PVLDB Reference Format:}\\ \vldbauthors. \vldbtitle.
 PVLDB, \vldbvolume(\vldbissue): \vldbpages, \vldbyear.\\ \href{https://doi.org/\vldbdoi}{doi:\vldbdoi} \endgroup \begingroup \thefootnote{}\footnote{ This work is licensed under the Creative Commons BY-NC-ND 4.0 International License.
 Visit \url{https://creativecommons.org/licenses/by-nc-nd/4.0/} to view a copy of this license.
 For any use beyond those covered by this license, obtain permission by emailing \href{mailto:info@vldb.org}{info@vldb.org}.
 Copyright is held by the owner/author(s).
 Publication rights licensed to the VLDB Endowment. \\ Proceedings of the VLDB Endowment, Vol. \vldbvolume, No. \vldbissue\ ISSN 2150-8097. \\ \href{https://doi.org/\vldbdoi}{doi:\vldbdoi} \\ } \endgroup